Dennis84do/fuelperfectum/README.md

-#FuelPHP with Perfectum Backend Template and Oil extension
+#FuelPHP Repository with Perfectum Dashboard Admin Template and Oil extension for this Template

-* Version: 1.4
+* FuelPHP Version: 1.4

 ## Description